-General principles applicable to the federal income tax treatment of income received by Indians are described in Revenue Ruling 67-284, 1967-2 C.B.55.
+General principles applicable to the federal income tax treatment of income received by members of Indian tribes are described in Revenue Ruling 67-284, 1967-2 C.B.55 (PDF).
 Five tests must be met for such income to be excludable:

 - the land in question must be held in trust by the United States Government;

 - such land must be restricted and allotted and held for an individual non-competent Indian;

 - the income must be derived directly from the land;